 The Definition of Decaf

 "Decaf" is short for "decaffeinated" or "decaffeination."
 Contrary to popular belief, decaf is not the same as "caffeine-free."
 Caffeine-free means the product is completely void of caffeine—never had it, never will.
-However, decaf means the natural caffeine in the beverage has been removed through a process during production.
+However, decaf means the natural caffeine in the beverage has been removed through a special process during production.

+Tea is available in a few different forms and that makes it easier to find a tea void of any caffeine.
 While many herbal infusions (also called tisanes) are naturally caffeine-free, decaf teas are teas that naturally contain caffeine but have had most of the caffeine removed.
-Therefore, if you are looking for a truly caffeine-free tea, do not choose a decaf black tea, for example—it will have traces of caffeine in it.
-Instead, select an herbal tea, which is made from plant material (vs. the leaves of the Camellia sinesis plant, which is what tea is made of) and is not actually a tea at all.
+If you are looking for a truly caffeine-free tea, do not choose a decaf black tea, for example—it will have traces of caffeine.
+Instead, select an herbal tea, which is made from plant material other than true tea leaves, so it is not a tea at all.
 An added bonus is that many herbal teas offer health benefits, such as aiding in digestion or providing vitamins and antioxidants.

 The Effects of Traces of Caffeine